MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/da-always-on-vpn-migration/da-always-on-migration-planning.md

 >Applies To: Windows Server (Semi-Annual Channel), Windows Server 2016, Windows 10

-Migrating from DirectAccess to Always On VPN requires proper planning to determine your migration phases, which helps identify any issues before they affect the entire organization.
-The primary goal of the migration is for users to maintain remote connectivity to the office throughout the process.

->[!IMPORTANT]
->If you perform tasks out of order, a race condition may occur, leaving remote users with no way to access company resources.
+Migrating from DirectAccess to Always On VPN requires proper planning so that users maintain remote connectivity to the office through the migration process.
+If you perform tasks out of order, a race condition may occur, leaving remote users with no way to access company resources.
 Therefore, Microsoft recommends performing a planned, side-by-side migration from DirectAccess to Always On VPN.

 ## STEP 2.1: Build migration rings